 To address these issues we integrate model and data more formally.
 We apply data assimilation (DA), defined as a Bayesian calibration process for a model of a dynamic system.
 DA, through probabilistic parameterisation, supports robust model estimates of C stocks and fluxes consistent with multiple observations and their errors (Fox et al., 2009; Luo et al., 2009; Williams et al., 2005).
-By following Bayesian methods, the uncertainty on observations weights the degree of data constraint, and the outcome is a set of acceptable parameterisations for a given model structure linked to likelihoods.
-Overall, this approach determines whether model structure, observations and forcing are (in)consistent, and thus assesses validity of model structure.
-By assimilating co-located climatic, ecological and biogeochemical data from remote sensing observations at a specific grid scale across landscapes and regions DA can map parameter estimation and uncertainties.
+By following Bayesian methods, the uncertainty in observations weights the degree of data constraint, and the outcome is a set of acceptable parameterisations for a given model structure linked to likelihoods.
+Overall, this approach determines whether model structure, observations, and forcing are (in)consistent and thus assesses the validity of model structure.
+By assimilating co-located climatic, ecological, and biogeochemical data from remote-sensing observations at a specific grid scale across landscapes and regions, DA can map parameter estimation and uncertainties.

-Here, we use the CARbon DAta MOdel framework (CARDAMOM) (Bloom et al., 2016; Bloom and Williams, 2015; Smallman et al., 2017) to analyse the pan-Arctic terrestrial carbon cycle at 1° resolution for the 2000-2015 period, We assimilate gridded observations of LAI, biomass and SOC stocks at these spatio-temporal scales into an intermediate complexity C model (DALEC2, which is less complex than GVMs).
-We compare analyses of C dynamics of Arctic tundra and taiga against (a) global products of GPP (Jung et al., 2017) and heterotrophic respiration (Rh) (Hashimoto et al., 2015); (b) NEE, GPP and Reco field observations from 8 high latitude sites included in the FLUXNET2015 dataset, and (c) 6 GVMs from the ISI-MIP2a comparison project (Akihiko et al., 2017).
-Our objectives are to (1) present and evaluate the analyses and uncertainties of the current state of the pan-Arctic terrestrial C cycling using a DA system, (2) quantify the degree of agreement between the CARDAMOM product with local to global scale sources of available data to assess analytical bias; and (3) use CARDAMOM as a benchmarking tool for the ISI-MIP2a models, to provide general guidance towards GVM improvements in transit time simulation.
+Here, we use the CARbon DAta MOdel framework (CAR-DAMOM) (Bloom et al., 2016; Bloom and Williams, 2015; Smallman et al., 2017) to analyse the pan-Arctic terrestrial carbon cycle at 1° resolution for the 2000-2015 period.
+We assimilate gridded observations of leaf area index (LAI), biomass, and SOC stocks at these spatio-temporal scales into an intermediate-complexity C model (DALEC2, which is less complex than GVMs).
+We compare analyses of C dynamics of Arctic tundra and taiga with (a) global products of GPP (Jung et al., 2017) and heterotrophic respiration ( $R_h$ ) (Hashimoto et al., 2015); (b) NEE, GPP, and $R{eco}$ field observations from eight high-latitude sites included in the FLUXNET2015 dataset; and (c) six GVMs from the ISI-MIP2a comparison project (Akihiko et al., 2017).
+Our objectives are to (1) present and evaluate the analyses and uncertainties of the current state of the pan-Arctic terrestrial C cycling using a DA system, (2) quantify the degree of agreement between the CARDAMOM product with localto global-scale sources of available data to assess analytical bias, and (3) use CARDAMOM as a benchmarking tool for the ISI-MIP2a models to provide general guidance towards GVM improvements in transit time simulation.
 Finally, we suggest future work to be done in the context of advancing pan-Arctic C cycle modelling.